pachterlab/varseek/docs/filter.md

 COLUMN2:RULE2=VALUE2
 COLUMN3:RULE3=VALUE3

-While the order of filters does not affect the output filtered fasta file, it will affect the stats printed to the console when in verbose mode.
-The stats will be printed in the order of the filters.
+While the order of filters does not affect the output filtered fasta file, it will affect the logged stats.
+The stats will be logged in the order of the filters.